josswe26/code-buddy/TESTING.md

         <td rowspan=2>Body input</td>
         <td rowspan=2>Registered</td>
         <td>Functionality</td>
         <td>Summernote editor display correctly.<br>Text can be entered in the field.<br>Unable to validate when field is left empty.
-Unable to submit if this happends as form is invalid.</td>
+Unable to submit if this happens as form is invalid.</td>
         <td><span style="color:red">Fail</span></td>
     </tr>
     <tr>